pelias/documentation/leaflet-geocoder.md

 So far, you have referenced the necessary files, initialized Leaflet with a map container on the page, and added data to the map.
 Now, you are ready to add the Search box from the Mapzen Search plug-in.

 1. Inside the same `<script>` tag, and after the `}).addTo(map);` line, initialize a search box with the following code.
-You must include a valid Mapzen Search API key to make the map load properly.
-If you have obtained your own API key from https://mapzen.com/developers, you can paste it here.

     ```js
     var geocoder = L.control.geocoder('search-VzKH_PI').addTo(map);
     ```
+    The search-VzKH_PI text is the Mapzen Search API key, which is provided for you at MaptimeOAK.
+Because the search service is provided for free, the key is a way to make sure that the performance is good for everyone.
+If you want to use Mapzen Search after this event, you need to obtained your own API key from https://mapzen.com/developers.
+Then, paste it here instead of this one.

 2. Save your edits and refresh the browser.
 You should see a small magnifying glass icon in the left corner, near the zoom controls.

     ![Search icon on the map canvas](images/geocoder-search-icon.png)